MvrPgi/PUP-CyberSecurity/REPORTING.md

 Analyze
   s_client
-    - acts as a web browser for the openSSL to interact with the website but only SSL/TLS handshakes
+    - simulates an SSL/TLS client to interact with the server, performing handshakes and allowing inspection of certificates and connection details
     - this is to connect to a server and show every details about the connection examples are certifications,ciphers, protocols.

   -connect expired.badssl.com:443